-FAST (Fast & Secure Transfers) is a new electronic funds transfer service that addresses the increasing demand from consumers and businesses for a quicker funds transfer service, compared to current electronic funds transfer, cash or cheque.
+FAST (Fast & Secure Transfers) is an electronic funds transfer service that addresses the increasing demand from consumers and businesses for a quicker funds transfer service, compared to current electronic funds transfer, cash or cheque.

 With FAST, ANZ Personal Internet Banking lets you manage your finances safer, easier and faster, wherever you are.